codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 To find your existing on-demand environments, click *Docker Swarm* `->` *Environments* on the left part of the screen.
 You will get a list of your active environments.
 You can see details such as

-* Which branch is this environment from
+* which branch is this environment from,
-* Which Git commit represents this environment
+* which Git commit represents this environment, and
-* What is the URL endpoint created by Codefresh
+* what is the URL endpoint created by Codefresh.

 {% include
 image.html